Test Anxiety: I Know I Will Fail, And Other Lies

-High school students today are faced with insurmountable pressures from parents and school districts to achieve (Embse & Hasson, 2012).
+High school students today are often faced with insurmountable pressures from parents and school districts to achieve (Embse & Hasson, 2012).
 Pressure may stem from parents who wish for their children to excel in high school to improve college chances.
-Students receive pressure either directly or indirectly from teachers whose job performance is based upon student achievement (Embse & Hasson, 2012).
+Students receive pressure, either directly or indirectly, from teachers whose job performance is based upon student achievement (Embse & Hasson, 2012).

 Students who attend magnet and/or STEM (Science, Technology, Engineering, and Math) certified schools are often under increased pressure from parents.
-Students in these programs have either tested as gifted, or having a high achievement capability, or they have been placedinto honors and advanced placement (AP) level classes by their parents or well-intentioned teachers and counselors.
-Some gifted students are too anxious to stand the heat of the STEM program kitchen (Zeidner&Schleyer, 1999); and may, consequently, sabotage themselves, get poor or average grades so they will not have to compete under such pressure.
+Students in these programs have either tested as gifted, or having a high achievement capability; or, they have been placed into honors and advanced placement (AP) level classes by their parents or well-intentioned teachers and counselors.
+Some gifted students are too anxious to stand the heat of the STEM program kitchen (Zeidner & Schleyer, 1999); and may, consequently, sabotage themselves, receiving poor or average grades so they will not have to compete under such pressure.

 For students who have been pressured to remain in these programs, some are only able to keep up with the rigor with hours of tutoring.
-For anxious children, putting in weekend hours with a tutor studying, living, breathing, sleeping to test prep, may be preparing the child for test anxiety (Huberty, 2010).
+For already anxious children, this excess studying may be creating symptoms of test anxiety (Huberty, 2010).

-The number of adolescent high school students taking some form of anxiety medication is on the rise, and so is the number abusing these same drugs ("Teens Prescribed Anti-Anxiety or Sleep Meds More Likely to Abuse Those Drugs," n.d.).
 The type of pressure these students feel originated long before high school, probably in pre-k when parents, convinced their children were gifted, made sure their children were tested and vetted into gifted programs through their elementary schools.
 By the time children like this reach middle school, they are burned out.
-The form of anxiety these children experience is largely from external sources ("Math Anxiety; 'Intergenerational Effects of Parents' Math Anxiety on Children's Math Anxiety and Achievement' - Opposing Viewpoints in Context," n.d.), and if the child is already prewired for anxiety, then these forces make it even worse.
+The form of anxiety these children experience is largely from external sources, and if the child is already prewired for anxiety, then these forces make it even worse.